department-of-veterans-affairs/va.gov-team/products/content/content-strategy-ia-collaboration/content-placement-criteria/content-placement-criteria-v1.md

 **Does the content meet at least one of the above requirements?**

-**Yes, the content meets at least one of the above requirements
-- The content's primary home should be in Resources and Support **No, the content does not meet any of the above requirements**
+- **No, the content does not meet any of the above requirements**
   - The content needs to be discussed with the VA.gov content team to determine where it should live.
+- **Yes, the content meets at least one of the above requirements
+  - The content's primary home should be in Resources and Support